AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Summarise results
 ^^^^^^^^^^^^^^^^^

-If the segregation analysis approach (i.e. **GeneProbForAlphaImpute**) has been used during the imputation step, results have to be summarised.
+If the segregation analysis approach (i.e. **GeneProbForAlphaImpute**) was used during the imputation step, results have to be summarised.
 So, |ai| has to be run a final time with the ``RestartOption`` set to ``4``.
-This will write out files with the most likely genotypes, genotype dosages and genotype probabilities
+This writes out files with the most likely genotypes, genotype dosages and genotype probabilities

 * ``ImputeGenotypes.txt``
 * ``ImputeGenotypesProbabilities.txt``
 * ``GenotypeProbabilities.txt``

-Similar information will also be provided for phasing results and allele probabilities:
+|ai| provides similar information for phasing results and allele probabilities:

 * ``ImputePhase.txt``
 * ``ImputePhaseProbabilities.txt``